cajwebster/forth/README.md

 ## TODO

 - [ ] Refactoring <!-- Note to future self: This can never be checked off -->
+  - [ ] Move functions out of builtins.zig into their own files
+  - [ ] Add doc comments with stack effect diagrams to every builtin
+  - [ ] Organize forth.f
+  - [ ] Add doc comments and stack effect comments to every word in forth.f
+  - [ ] Limit lines to 80 characters in all files
 - [X] Core words
 - [X] Core extension words
 - [ ] Comptime minimization of src/forth.f